 After years of hesitation, the pharma industry is slowly beginning to embrace continuous process (CP) manufacturing.
-Realizing the technology’s potential in terms of cutting costs, saving time, and improving quality, pharma companies are less reluctant to adopt CP than just a few years ago.
-The fact that FDA and other regulatory agencies are now actively supporting and even encouraging the implementation of CP is further accelerating the industry’s increased utilization of elements of CP.
+Indeed, after realizing the technology’s potential to cut costs, save time, and improve quality, pharma companies are much less reluctant to adopt CP than just a few years ago.
+But people and the way they work are a vital part of creating lasting change.
+So how can companies encourage operators to move from a "me" culture to a "we" culture in pharma facilties?

-To further support this development and fully harvest the benefits of CP, it is necessary to begin thinking about the facility and its operations in an entirely different way.
-Furthermore, it requires an entire new skill set from the people involved.
+To fully harvest the benefits of CP, it is necessary to think about a pharma facility and its operations in an entirely different way.
+Furthermore, it requires a new skill set from the people involved.

 One approach to a more widespread introduction of CP might be to forget about the technical challenges for a moment and focus on the people aspect.
-This would call for a typical change management approach with emphasis on the following two key exercises:
+This calls for a typical change management approach with emphasis on the following two key exercises:

-- Definition of current stage and future stage
+- Definition of current state and future state

 - Stakeholder management

-These two exercises are interlinked, as the work of defining the current and future stage supports and facilitates that all stakeholders understand the purpose of the activities, have a shared vision, and feel confident about the transition- and endpoint – for transition to another way of working in a continuous setup.
+These two exercises are interlinked, as the work of defining the current and future state supports and facilitates that all stakeholders understand the purpose of activities, have a shared vision, and feel confident about the transition and endpoint of another way of working in a continuous setup.

 Illustration 1.
 Focus on defining the operation model and ensuring stakeholder alignment can enable the move to an improved performance stage – the future stage.

-One way to look at the current stage and the future stage from a people perspective is to view it as a transition from a “me” culture to a “we” culture.
+One way to look at the current state and the future state is to view it as a transition from a “me” culture to a “we” culture.
 Illustration 2 below lists some of the elements and differences between the two cultures.

 Illustration 2: Changing the way culture is viewed.

-New pharma today faces challenges such as fierce industry competition, planning for unknown needs, and changing regulatory requirements to remain competitive.
+Pharma faces challenges today such as fierce industry competition, planning for unknown needs, and changing regulatory requirements to remain competitive.
 Attracting and retaining talent is an important part of being and staying competitive in today’s pharma business environment.

-One of the traits of an attractive workplace is the ability to embrace diversity in work functions and to give the operators a feeling of being an important and meaningful part of a bigger picture.
-The culture of a future company should include transparency in how the contribution from the individual operator creates value in the bigger holistic picture.
+One of the traits of an attractive workplace is the ability to embrace diversity in work functions and to make operators feel like an important part of a bigger picture.
+The culture of a future company should include transparency in how contributions from individual operators create value for the bigger picture.
 At the same time, new ways of working should support a highly attractive, efficient, and integrated workplace.

-To facilitate a culture that fosters local/global collaboration, and fast, efficient sharing and transfer of knowledge, companies should establish new types of workspaces such as interactive collaborative hubs as an integrated part of a new state-of-the-art facility.
+First, companies should establish new types of workspaces such as interactive collaborative hubs as an integrated part of new state-of-the-art facilities.
 Smartboards, touch screens, data handling, and global platforms are key elements in such hubs.

-Another focus area in creating an attractive workplace is to develop an environment that supports simple and seamless movement between functions, and at the same time, creates transparency, cohesiveness, and supports people interaction.
+Another focus area to create an attractive workplace is to develop an environment that supports simple and seamless movement between functions, and at the same time, creates transparency, cohesiveness, and supports people interaction.

-An additional aspect is to attract people with thorough process experience¾typically senior subject matter experts¾to work with young talent, who are confident in working with systems, handling and extracting knowledge from huge amounts of data, sometimes referred to as “Big Data”.
+Finally, it is vital to attract people with thorough process experience and who are confident in working with systems and handling and extracting knowledge from huge amounts of data, to work with young talent.
 Such interaction supports innovation and continuous improvement because it allows companies to make better use of all the data generated during product development and manufacturing.

-A sound understanding of the workflow and all the process operations in detail supports the transition to the future stage and helps fully align all stakeholders.
+A sound and detailed understanding of workflow and all process operations supports this transition and helps fully align all stakeholders.
 Tools like operational workflow diagrams (see Illustration 3) are instrumental in providing a shared picture of the current operational setup and function as a visual tool for discussing and designing the future setup.
-Additionally, it allows the teams to challenge critical processes and make base assessments and recommendations on factual data, capabilities, and capacities.
+Additionally, it allows teams to challenge critical processes and make base assessments and recommendations on factual data, capabilities, and capacities.

 Illustration 3.
 Example of an operational workflow diagram for an upstream process

-A key element of CP is to ensure continuous flow in the process.
-However, the term “flow” might be a somewhat unfamiliar concept to operators coming from a traditional setup, where typically each operator is responsible for one operation or a set of unit operations.
+A key element of CP is to ensure continuous flow in the drug manufacturing process.
+However, the term “flow” might be an unfamiliar concept to operators coming from a traditional setup, where typically each operator is responsible for one operation or a set of unit operations.
 This naturally causes the operator to focus primarily on optimizing that particular unit of the operation or process.

-Consequently, the operator’s focus will change from primarily performing manual operations to where a majority of the operator’s time will be used for monitoring the processes within operations, such as:
+Consequently, operators need to change focus from primarily performing manual operations to using the majority of their time on monitoring processes within operations.
+This includes: